davidalecrim1/rinha-with-go-2023/README.md

-# Rinha de Backend (2023/Q3)
+# Rinha de Backend with Go (Edition 2023/Q3)
-I’m using this to learn new things from the latest editions.
+I’m using this to learn new things from the latest editions with **Go**.
 I haven’t participated, but I’m considering giving it a try in the next ones.

 ## Getting Started
 * Install Docker